TransparencyToolkit/Test-Data/README.md

 things that need to match up-

        a.
-Check that the index_name field from the script matches the index_field of a project spec json in DocManager/dataspec_files/projects/
+Check that the index_name field from the script matches the index_name of a project spec json in DocManager/dataspec_files/projects/

        b.
-Check that the item_type field from the script matches the class_type field (under index_details) for a data source spec json in DocManager/dataspec_files/data_sources/
+Check that the item_type field from the script matches the class_name field (under index_details) for a data source spec json in DocManager/dataspec_files/data_sources/

        c.
 In that same data source spec, change the "prefix" field (under the field for the files attached) to be the path to the directory with the files.
 Some test data sets have the prefix set to files on a webserver, in which case this doesn't need to be changed.

 4. Start DocManager (following the instructions at https://github.com/TransparencyToolkit/DocManager) and LookingGlass (following the instructions at https://github.com/TransparencyToolkit/LookingGlass)

-Pay special attention that the PROJECT_INDEX env variable in LookingGlass/config/initializers/project_config.rb is set to be the index_name from the indexing script (same value as step #3 part a)!
+Pay special attention that the `PROJECT_INDEX` env variable in LookingGlass/config/initializers/project_config.rb is set to be the index_name from the indexing script (same value as step #3 part a)!
 This determines what project LookingGlass shows, so if it is not correctly set it will show the